 Bernardo is originally from Tepalcingo, Mexico, a small town just south of Mexico City in the State of Morelos.
 Life was challenging there; he is part of a large family, and it was difficult to balance his studies and need to work.
 So, after a recommendation from a friend, Bernardo moved to Bloomington ten years ago in search of a better life.

-Bernardo has worked in food service at several restaurants around town.
-He has been a meat cutter at Texas Roadhouse for the last four years despite the long hours, low pay, and the required layers and mittens he wears at work.
+Bernardo has worked in food service at several restaurants around town and has been a meat cutter at Texas Roadhouse for the last four years.
 He currently lives in a crowded apartment with three friends and his three dogs.

 Bernardo’s three beloved dogs truly illustrate the saying about being man’s best friend.
 Two—Chapo (age 4) and Mía (age 3)—are Huskies, and Luna (age 2), is a feisty Chihuahua.
 All three are, Bernardo says enthusiastically, “filled with energy,” and he loves to take them to Ferguson Dog Park to run and play.
 Finding a home with space for his dogs has been especially important for Bernardo.
 He says, “I am filled with pride to have worked to buy my own space, and space for my wonderful, loyal dogs.”